 In the below example, the persona we have created is Kate.
 Kate represents someone looking for a new job.

-In Sitecore, we can set up a persona and profile for Kate, based on some of the things she may do on our website, and we can assign a value to that.
+In Sitecore, we can set up a persona and profile for Kate.
+Based on some of the things she may do on our website, we can assign a value to that.

-In our example, someone who registers on the website receive a value of 1, someone who applies for a job would receive a value of 2, and someone who is looking / searching for a job would receive a value of 10.
+In our example, someone who registers on the website receives a value of 1.
+Someone who applies for a job would receive a value of 2, and someone who is looking / searching for a job would receive a value of 10.

-By mapping our Kate persona, profile, and pattern card to certain pages, such as job search page, job search results pages, each job information page, we can tell Sitecore that a visitor who visits these pages is a ‘Kate’ rather than a different persona.
+By mapping the Kate pattern card to certain pages, such as a job search page, we’re telling Sitecore that a visitor who visits these pages is interested in jobs.

-We can then set up personalisation rules to say, if a visitor is a ‘Kate’, please show them this kind of content, and Sitecore will serve content fully relevant to a ‘Kate’, all in real time.
+We can then set up personalisation rules to say, if a visitor is a ‘Kate’, please show content A.

 Sitecore combines content, ecommerce, and digital marketing tools all in one system, giving you a powerful digital experience platform that can help your organisation deliver highly-personalised experiences for your customers, giving you improved marketing and business results.